How to Grow and Care for Echeveria amoena Indoors

 Light Requirements

-Echeveria amoena grows best in bright light with some morning ot late afternon direct sunlight to enhance the leaf color.
+Echeveria amoena grows best in bright light with 4-6 hours of morning of late afternon sunlight to enhance the leaf color.

-Avoid exposing the plant to too hot direct sunlight before acclimating it as it can get sun scorched.
+Avoid exposing the plant to too hot midday sunlight before acclimating it as it can get sun scorched.

 Rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth.